smaurice69/SpaceAvaders/README.md

 A compact Space-Invaders inspired arcade game built with Python 3 and pygame.
 The visuals are all generated with simple rectangles, gradients, and particles—no external assets are required.
-Expect quick rounds, crunchy laser blasts, and waves that keep pushing back.
+Expect a side-scrolling gauntlet of enemy waves, flashy lasers, and a synthy starfield that keeps the run feeling alive.

 ## Getting started